 Why not try some of these fantastic Barcelona markets or tell us about your own favorite markets in the comments?

 Part-time travel writer Catriona Robertson works nine to five but lives for weekend city breaks in Europe and beyond.
-She loves foodie experiences from touring Italian vineyards to sampling local drinks such as Greek/Turkish Raki and her favourite so far is Churros con Chocolate (to satisfy the sweet tooth)!
+She loves foodie experiences from touring Italian vineyards to sampling local drinks such as Greek/Turkish Raki and her favorite so far is Churros con Chocolate (to satisfy the sweet tooth)!